top of page

 Moving to Hudson, NY in 2009 made it possible to return to ceramics.
 Having previously worked in trompe l'oeil, I changed course and began riffing on the vase form, with hand-built, slab constructed porcelain.

 Following the movement of the clay resulted in a series of sculptural vases that convey the idea of spontaneous motion.
 These graceful and serene vessels unfurl with a sense of inevitability.
-In some, surface designs reflect the Nerikomi technique for coloring clay, incorporating chance and randomness into the work with less predictable and more abstract results.
+Some surface designs reflect the Nerikomi technique for coloring clay, incorporating chance and randomness with less predictable and more abstract results.

-Currently, work can be seen at Hallam Antiques Gallery in Hudson NY at 428 Warren St. Earlier exhibition venues included McDaris Fine Art, The New York Historical Society, The Bronx Museum of the Arts and Parsons Gallery.
+Sculptural work was recently exhibited at Susan Eley Fine Art in Hudson NY.
+Earlier exhibition venues include McDaris Fine Art, Jonathan Hallam Gallery, The New York Historical Society, The Bronx Museum of the Arts and Parsons Gallery.

 My teaching life included 15 years at the School of Visual Arts in NYC.
 I’m a ukulele aficionado and my radio show, The Hudson Café can be heard on WGXC 90.7.